junxit/us-congress-bills-113/metadata.md

 - 2013-07-24 — Placed on the Union Calendar, Calendar No. 127.
 - 2013-07-24 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-175.
 - 2013-07-24 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-175.
+- 2013-09-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-09-25 — Considered as unfinished business. (consideration: CR H5823-5824)
+- 2013-09-25 — Considered under suspension of the rules. (consideration: CR H5810-5815)
+- 2013-09-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1961.
+- 2013-09-25 — DEBATE - The House resumed debate on H.R.
+1961.
+- 2013-09-25 — Mr. Petri moved to suspend the rules and pass the bill.
+- 2013-09-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 280 - 89 (Roll no. 484). (text: CR H5810)
+- 2013-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 280 - 89 (Roll no. 484).(text: CR H5810)